mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 aux_links_new_tab: true
 ```

-Customized `_layout/page.html` to automatically generate table of contents on every page.
+Customized `_layout/page.html` to automatically generate a table of contents on every page.
 See [jekyll-toc](https://github.com/allejo/jekyll-toc) repository for `_includes/toc.html` file.

 ```